Rose examines religious connections

 Staff Writer

-Eighteen students and faculty members gathered Tuesday in the President’s Dining Room “Seven Meditations on the Lord’s Prayer,” a talk by Professor of Philosophy and Religion Richard Rose.
+Eighteen students and faculty members gathered Tuesday in the President’s Dining Room for “Seven Meditations on the Lord’s Prayer,” a talk by Professor of Philosophy and Religion Richard Rose.

 Based on his book of the same name, Rose’s lecture centered on the correlation between the seven verses and the seven chakras.